TurkuNLP/turkunlp.github.io/people.md

             <span class="image"><img src="assets/images/Frederike_Schram.jpg" alt="Frederike Schram" /></span>
             <div class="content">
 	    	<h3>Frederike Schram</h3>
-      		<p>Frederike Schram is a doctoral researcher in digital language studies and has a background in sociolinguistics.
-Focusing on the use of Low German in digital spaces, Frederike’s research interests include regional or minority languages, digital discourse, commodification of language, and language and identity.</p>
+      		<p>Frederike Schram has a background in sociolinguistics and her research interests include regional or minority languages, digital discourse, commodification of language, and language and identity, focusing on the use of Low German in digital spaces.</p>
       	    </div>
         </div>
     </div>